tginick/otters-rt/README.md

 To build the otters_rt library:
 * Rust (1.44 was used for development)
+* A working GCC installation

 ## Setup

 For otters_rt:

 * Nothing, once you have Rust, you're good to go.
 Make sure you cloned the fftw submodule though.

+## Build Steps

+* In the root directory, run `cargo build --release`

+If you'd like to build otters_runner for other architectures, you may need to specify the linker explicitly.

+e.g. `RUSTFLAGS="-C linker=/opt/elk/1.0/sysroots/x86_64-pokysdk-linux/usr/bin/aarch64-elk-linux/aarch64-elk-linux-ld" cargo build --release --target=aarch64-unknown-linux-gnu`

 # Configuration